One-Language/Document/en/trying-out-the-language.md

 ## Trying on your system

 For this case, you first need to install the One compiler.
-You are able to compile the One compiler in Linux (both x86_64 and i386 architecture) and macOS, the BSD family, and finally Windows OS.
+You are able to compile the One compiler in Linux (both x86_64 and i386 architecture), macOS, the BSD family, and finally Windows OS.

 For details of each method of installing and compiling One at your operating system, you can take a look at [Installing](en/installing) article.